 Kyoto International Manga Museum 京都国際マンガミュージアム

-Kyoto, better known for its traditional arts, is now home to two of Japan's premier manga institutions: Kyoto Seika University, which is the only university in Japan to offer an undergraduate major in manga; and the Kyoto International Manga Museum, which recently opened.
+Kyoto, better known for its traditional arts, is now home to two of Japan's premier manga institutions: Kyoto Seika University, which is the only university in Japan to offer an undergraduate major in manga; and the Kyoto International Manga Museum, which opened in 2006.

-There are three floors/zones, and a fourth if you include the archives in the basement.
+There are three floors/zones, and a fourth if you include the archives of over 250,000 manga in the basement.
 The first floor has a cafe, gift shop, and the workshop zone where you can actually draw.

 Kyoto International Manga Museum